Plank theorems and their applications: a survey: Applications in analysis

 \subsubsection{A stronger version of the uniform boundedness principle}

-While Theorem \ref{thm bs} is no longer true if we omit the supremum, one may wonder under what conditions it holds that there is some $x\in X$ such that all of the bounded linear operators $\phi\in\Phi$ diverge in norm.
+While Theorem \ref{thm bs} is no longer true if we omit the supremum, one may wonder under what conditions it holds that there is a sequence of bounded linear operators $\phi_n\in\Phi$ and some $x\in X$ such that $\|\phi_n(x)\|\to\infty$.
 This question is intimately related to linear dynamics via the study of orbits of linear operators, hence the first partial results came from searching for conditions ensuring that orbits are going to infinity (see \cite{beauart} and the book of Beauzamy \cite[Chapter III]{beauzabook}, in particular III.2.C.1 for the following theorem).

 \begin{theorem} Let $T$ be an operator on a Hilbert space $H$ such that